youyuge34/Anime-InPainting/README.md

 Introduction:
 -----
-This is an optimized demo application which has a frontend based on opencv, whose backend used [Edge-Connect](https://github.com/knazeri/edge-connect).
+This is an optimized demo application which has a frontend based on `Opencv`, whose backend used [Edge-Connect](https://github.com/knazeri/edge-connect).
 Make sure you have read their awesome work and license thoroughly.
-Compared with the original work, this project has such improvements:
+Compared with the original work, this project has such <span id="improve">improvements</span> :
 - Add demo application modes
 - Optimize the training phase
   - Auto-save and auto-load latest weights files